IvanTurgenev/whocasa/README.md

 3) paste the in the script your api key and channel name

+4) do pip3 install pushetta

-4) install pusheta in your phone
+5) install pusheta in your phone

-5) suscribe to your channel in the app
+6) suscribe to your channel in the app

-6) use nmap or Fing(android app) to determine the MAC adresses of the devices you wanna keep track and inform
+7) use nmap or Fing(android app) to determine the MAC adresses of the devices you wanna keep track and inform

-7) add those MAC adresses to ids.csv MACADDRESS,NAMEDEVICE
+8) add those MAC adresses to ids.csv MACADDRESS,NAMEDEVICE

-8) script at start up add to /etc/rc.local the line before exit 0. python3 /home/pi/ph/ph.py &
+9) script at start up add to /etc/rc.local the line before exit 0. python3 /home/pi/ph/ph.py &